rifkiramadhan/cpi-fs-sdg-3-a-wellnest/backend/README.md

 cd backend
 ```

-3. Install the necessary dependencies:
+3. **Install Dependencies:** Install all necessary dependencies using Yarn.
+If you don't have Yarn, you can install it by running **`npm install -g yarn`**.
+After installing Yarn, install the application dependencies:

 ```
 yarn install